Refine

 Apply

-Understanding Preschoolers: How Children Learn and Develop
+How Young Children Best Learn & Develop

-Children Learn Through Play
+Through Play

-Play supports the way that children, naturally develop.
-The three main categories of development are cognitive, physical, and social-emotional.
 All three of these are developing simultaneously, and none of these areas develops in a silo.
 They are interconnected.
-A really clear example of two areas of development that might initially seem unrelated, but are, in fact, very related is language development and physical development.
+A really clear example of two areas of development that might initially seem unrelated, but are, is language development and physical development.
 The development of verbal language relies on the physical development of the mouth, tongue, and throat.
 Having the right oral muscle development allows a child to experiment with sounds that eventually become language.
 By experimenting with sounds, infants and toddlers are also building the muscles they will need for speech.

 Let’s make this more concrete with some examples.
 Here are specific examples of learning domains and the play activities that support them.